The Appraisal Review Board (ARB) is a group of citizens authorized to resolve disputes between taxpayers and the Appraisal District.

 |Sam Serio, Jr.|

 The ARB determines taxpayer protests and taxing unit challenges.
 In taxpayer protests, it listens to both the taxpayer and the Appraisal District.
 The ARB determines if the Appraisal District has granted or denied exemptions and agricultural appraisal properly.
 The ARB’s decisions are binding only for the year in question.
-The ARB begins work around May 15 and finishes by July 20.
+The ARB begins hearing protests in the latter part of May and approves the appraisal records no later than July 20.

-For more information about the Appraisal Review Board process, please refer to "Your Rights".
+For more information about the Appraisal Review Board process, please refer to "Protest Info" section.